enkidevs/curriculum/web/html-and-css-basics/html-entities/non-breaking-space.md

 ---
 ## Practice

-What statements are true regarding a non-breaking space:
+Which statement is true regarding a non-breaking space:

-+ The HTML code is written as "&nbsp;"
-+ Prevents line break between words.
+???

-+ Prevents an empty cell in a table from collapsing in some browsers.
+* Prevents an empty cell in a table from collapsing in some browsers.
-+ Same width as a word space
-+ `100&nbsp;km` will display as "100 km".
-- Useful for creating indented paragraphs.
+* Useful for creating indented paragraphs.
-- Long strings of them are good ways of creating gaps of space.
+* Long strings of them are good ways of creating gaps of space.
+* They are easier to read than a space character.

 ---
 ## Revision